Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 When Teens Can Get Their Own Policy

-Most teens remain on their parents' insurance until age 18–21, but several circumstances might require or benefit from independent coverage.
+Most teens remain on their parents' insurance until age 18–21, but several circumstances might require independent coverage.

 In most states, teens can legally obtain their own insurance policy at age 18 when they reach legal adult status.
-However, some states allow 16–17 year-olds to get policies if they're emancipated or married.
+Some states allow 16–17 year-olds to get policies if they're emancipated or married.
+However, it's worth noting that many insurers simply won't offer standalone policies to minors under 18 regardless of circumstances.

 Age 18–21 Considerations